-For this type of deployment, you will have to select the first one of the Group Policy created, click on the Heimdal™ Threat Prevention tab, then Vulnerability Mgmt, and choose Microsoft Updates.
+For this type of deployment, you will have to select the first one of the Group Policy created, click on the Heimdal™ Patch & Assets tab , then click on Microsoft Updates.

 In this view, you will have to select Enable Microsoft Updates or you can select just the Microsoft Vulnerability reporting only.